 The previously implemented Two Pulleys with Slit design (Appendix B) requires the user to remove tension in the rope in order to transition the rower handle between the standard and adaptive sides of the rowing machine.
 This decreases the functionality of the design for wheelchair users since outside assistance will most likely be required to transition the rower handle.
-As a result, the antler design was created to mechanically solve the tension-removal issue present in the prior semester's design.
+As a result, the team created the antler design to mechanically solve the tension-removal issue present in the prior semester's design.

-Similar to the Two Pulleys with Slit design, the antler design (Figure 11) features two pulley plates that hold an added pulley directly in line with the rower's original pulley.
+Similar to the Two Pulleys with Slit design, the antler design (Figure 10) features two pulley plates that hold an added pulley directly in line with the rower's original pulley.
 In this design, the rower neck will be removed, and two antler-like structures will attach to the pulley plates for the purpose of holding the rower handle when the machine is not in use.
-The antlers will be placed such that the rower handle is held directly between the two pulleys; thus, the only force acting on the bar will be directly downward (Figure 12).
+The antlers will be placed such that the rower handle is held directly between the two pulleys; thus, the only force acting on the bar will be directly downward (Figure 11).
 This design solves the tension removal issue by placing the handlebar in a more central location that only requires the user to pull up against the downward tensile force on the bar and move the rower handle toward themselves to begin the rowing motion.
 This transition of the rower handle between the standard and adaptive sides is more user-friendly and ergonomic.
-To use the rowing machine from the standard side, the handlebar would have to be taken from the antlers and placed back in its standard resting position so that users are able to reach it.

-Figure 11.
+Figure 10.
 Antler Design.
 This design relocates the handle bar of the rower to a more central location and allows the user to row from the adaptive or standard side of the rower without needing to remove rope tension before transitioning the bar.

-Figure 12.
-Tension on Handlebar of Antler Design.
+Figure 11.
+Tension on HandleBar of Antler Design.
 As part of the antler design, the handlebar is relocated such that it lies directly in between the two pulleys on the rower.
 Therefore, the net tension acting upon the bar is directly downward.